 - Extrinsic compression on the ureter by fibrotic tissue, tumor, or a crossing vessel

 Neonatal ureteropelvic junction obstruction (UPJO) and hydronephrosis gradually resolve without any surgical intervention in most of the patients.
 There has been shown a strong correlation between the grade of hydronephrosis and the chance of spontaneous resolution.
 The Society for Fetal Urology suggested a grading system for hydronephrosis into four grades, grade I resolves in approximately 50% of patients, and grades II, III, IV hydronephrosis resolve in 36%, 16%, and 3% of cases, respectively.

 - Recurrent urinary tract infection, with perinephric stranding

 - With prolonged obstruction, loss of kidney function can occur, partially or completely

 Complications of Surgical Management of UPJO

-Pregnant women are advised to attend their antenatal clinic appointments as UPJO can be diagnosed antenatally, and that would help the interprofessional team to improve the management of the affected individuals.
+Pregnant women are advised to attend their antenatal clinic appointments as ureteropelvic junction obstruction (UPJO) can be diagnosed antenatally, and that would help the interprofessional team to improve the management of the affected individuals.
 Moreover, patients with symptoms of urinary tract infections should not be neglected and be evaluated promptly.

-The management of UPJO should be implemented by an interprofessional team that consists of a urologist, emergency department doctor, radiologist, primary care doctor, and a nephrologist.
+The management of ureteropelvic junction obstruction (UPJO) should be implemented by an interprofessional team that consists of a urologist, emergency department provider, radiologist, primary care provider, and nephrologist.
 Moreover, the gynecologist plays a major role in diagnosing the condition antenatally.
 Urologic nurses should be a part of the team as well, taking care of patients and responding to their needs.
 Pharmacists are asked to review the patients' medications to avoid any insult to the kidney or drug-drug interactions that might worsen the situation.